All emergencies

 Dust storms occur during summer and have caused deaths.

-Earth tremors are common in India, particularly in the north-eastern states.
+Earth tremors are common, particularly in the north-eastern states.

 Earth tremors can cause landslides in hilly and mountainous areas.